 Leave of Absence (non-medical)

 A leave of absence for up to one academic year may be granted to matriculated students.
-The purpose of a leave of absence is to allow a student time to deal with an unexpected occurrence that impacts his or her studies to the extent that long-term absence is warranted.
-Request for a leave of absence should be initiated in the Registrar’s Office.
+The purpose of a leave of absence is to allow a student time to deal with an unexpected occurrence that impacts his or her studies to the extent that long-term absence is warranted should be initiated with the Asst.
+Dean, Student Support Services.
 The following stipulations will apply:

 - A student who has been dismissed from the College for academic or disciplinary reasons is not eligible;

 - A leave of absence may be approved for a maximum of two consecutive semesters only.
 If the student does not return after two semesters, he/she will be considered withdrawn and must follow the “Returning to Becker following a Withdrawal” policy below.